Argonne National Laboratory

 Please visit dash.anl.gov and log in with your Argonne Domain Account.
 Select “Use light version.”
 Click on the Apps tab to see all available applications and select TMS.
 If needed, log in again with your Argonne Domain Account.
 Click on Enroll in an Elective.
 Type in the training course you need to take.
 A pop-up window will then provide a link “This course is also available online located here” you can click and then proceed to take the training.

-The virtual briefing is required only once and is held every Friday from 11:00 am – 12:00 pm CT.
-We recommend attending the Friday prior to the first week you plan to come to the CNM.
+Office Hours go over any questions and requirements prior to your first visit.
+They are held every Friday from 11am-12pm on Zoom.
 Please email CNM User Office with your preferred date of attendance.
 If a Friday at that time is not feasible for your schedule, an alternate date and time can be provided.

 How can I acknowledge my SOP training?